Texas A&M University

 Last Reviewed: (not done)

-The Center for Research in Intelligent Storage (CRIS) is a partnership between universities and industry to explore and develop new technologies and techniques to improve the usability, scalability, security, reliability, and performance of storage systems.
+The Center for Research in Intelligent Storage (CRIS) is a partnership between universities and industry to push the boundaries of file, memory and storage systems by exploring and developing new technologies and techniques to improve the usability, scalability, security, reliability, and performance of storage systems.
 CRIS features high-quality, industrially relevant fundamental research, strong industrial support of collaboration in research and education, and direct transfer of university developed ideas, research results, and technology to U.S. industry to improve its competitive posture in world markets.
 Through innovative education of talented graduate and undergraduate students, CRIS is providing the next generation of scientists and engineers with a broad, industrially oriented perspective on engineering research and practice.
+CRIS currently consists of three universities: University of Minnesota, Temple University and Texas A&M University.

 CRIS provides the means for Industry Partners to leverage research and development (R&D) investments with multi-university centers renowned for their innovative research capabilities, while catalyzing discoveries that form the basis for new technologies, stressing partnerships and collaborative research with universities, foundations, private industry, and other federal agencies.